How Does Self-Driving Technology Work?

 Safety and Ethical Considerations

 Safety is the paramount concern in autonomous vehicle development, necessitating impeccable performance in unforeseen scenarios to ensure universal road safety.
-Additionally, the technology’s advancement brings forth ethical dilemmas, particularly in decision-making scenarios with moral implications.
+The technology’s advancement brings forth ethical dilemmas, particularly in decision-making scenarios with moral implications.
+A classic example is the “trolley problem,” where a vehicle must choose between two harmful outcomes.

 Challenges and Future Directions